Boulware-Deser ghost in extended quasidilaton massive gravity: Introduction

 The history of massive gravity dates back to 1939, when Fierz and Pauli found the unique Lorentz-invariant linear theory without ghost.
 Since then, there has been significant amount of progress on the subject, including a number of important developments in early 1970's such as discoveries of the vDVZ discontinuity~\cite{vanDam:1970vg,Zakharov:1970cc}, the Vainshtein mechanism~\cite{Vainshtein:1972sx} and the Boulware-Deser (BD) ghost~\cite{Boulware:1973my}.
 However, it is only recent when a fully nonlinear massive gravity without BD ghost, called dRGT theory, was discovered~\cite{deRham:2010ik,deRham:2010kj}.

 Having a good candidate theory of massive gravity, it is natural to ask whether we can apply it to cosmology.
 Actually, it has been expected that modification of gravity due to graviton mass may lead to cosmic acceleration without dark energy.
-Unfortunately, it was recently reported that all homogeneous and isotropic cosmological solutions in dRGT theory are unstable~\cite{DeFelice:2012mx}.
+Unfortunately, it was reported that all homogeneous and isotropic cosmological solutions in dRGT theory are unstable~\cite{DeFelice:2012mx}.
 Two options have thus been suggested: (i) to change the background, or (ii) to change the theory.
 The first option involves breaking of either homogeneity~\cite{D'Amico:2011jj} or isotropy~\cite{Gumrukcuoglu:2012aa,DeFelice:2013awa} of the background configuration.
 The second option involves inclusion of extra degrees of freedom, either an extra scalar field~\cite{D'Amico:2012zv,Huang:2012pe} or an additional spin-$2$ field~\cite{Hassan:2011zd,Hinterbichler:2012cn}.

-The first example of a unitary theory of Lorentz-invariant massive gravity, with all degrees of freedom propagating on a strictly homogeneous and isotropic (FLRW), self-accelerating de Sitter background, was recently proposed in \cite{DeFelice:2013tsa}.
-The theory is an extension of the quasidilaton theory originally proposed in \cite{D'Amico:2012zv}, with a new coupling between the massive graviton and the quasidilaton scalar.
-Both the new coupling, which is denoted as $\alpha_{\sigma}$, and the canonical kinetic term of the quasidilaton, whose coefficient is denoted as $\omega$, are essential for the stability of the self-accelerating de Sitter solution: $\alpha_{\sigma}\ne 0$ provides interaction that mixes the quasidilaton and the St\"uckelberg fields while $\omega\ne 0$ provides interaction that mixes the quasidilaton and the physical metric.
+Along the line of the second choice, the quasidilaton theory originally proposed in \cite{D'Amico:2012zv} was extended by inclusion of a new coupling between the massive graviton and the quasidilaton scalar~\cite{DeFelice:2013tsa}.
+In this extended quasidilaton theory, five degrees of freedom of massive gravity as well as the quasidilaton degree propagate on a strictly homogeneous and isotropic (FLRW), self-accelerating de Sitter background and are stable.
+Both the new coupling, which is denoted as $\alpha_{\sigma}$, and the canonical kinetic term of the quasidilaton, whose coefficient is denoted as $\omega$, are essential for the stability of degrees propagating on the self-accelerating de Sitter solution: $\alpha_{\sigma}\ne 0$ provides interaction that mixes the quasidilaton and the St\"uckelberg fields while $\omega\ne 0$ provides interaction that mixes the quasidilaton and the physical metric.
 In this fashion, all three parts can interact with each other in a non-trivial way, and thus all together help evading the no-go result of \cite{Gumrukcuoglu:2013nza,D'Amico:2013kya}.